 To set safety margins in Adobe Illustrator, you should create a new rectangle in your artwork that is 6mm smaller in Width and 6mm smaller in Height than your actual artwork file, and align it on the central point of your artwork.
 For instance, if the format of the business cards that you want to print is 90x50mm, you will need to create a rectangle that is 84x49mm and keep all important information (such as text) within this rectangle.

 This will ensure that your business cards come out exactly the way you want them to.
-For a more detailed and illustrated step-by-step explanation of how to set up bleed and safety margins, please refer to our dedicated tutorial.
+For a more detailed and illustrated step-by-step explanation of how to set up bleed and safety margins, please refer to our dedicated help page.